-4.1 This section sets out the information that is to be presented in a statement of financial position and how to present it.
-The statement of financial position (which is referred to as the balance sheet in the Act) presents an entity's assets, liabilities and equity as of a specific date - the end of the reporting period.
+- 4.1 This section sets out the information that is to be presented in a statement of financial position and how to present it.
+The statement of financial position (which is referred to as the balance sheet in the Act) presents an entity's assets, liabilities and equity as of a specific date-the end of the reporting period.
 This section applies to all entities, whether or not they report under the Act.
-Entities that do not report under the Act should comply with the requirements of this section, and with the Regulations (or, where applicable, the LLP Regulations) where referred to in this section, except to the extent that these requirements are not permitted by any statutory framework under which such entities report.
+Entities that do not report under the Act should comply with the requirements of this section, and with the Regulations (or, where applicable, the LLP Regulations) where referred to in this section, except to the extent that these requirements are not permitted by any statutory framework under which such entities report. - 4.1A A small entity applying Section 1A Small Entities is not required to comply with this section.